 Program overview

-The Bachelor of Applied Science - Mathematics and Engineering - Upper Year Entry (QEQ) program at Queen's University is a unique offering that combines advanced mathematics with engineering principles.
-Known colloquially as "APPLE MATH," this program is distinctive as it is the only engineering program in North America provided by a mathematics department.
-Students are equipped with a highly sought-after skill set, preparing them for both competitive industry careers and graduate studies.
-The program emphasizes a deep understanding of mathematical fundamentals, giving graduates a competitive edge in various fields.
+The Bachelor of Applied Science - Mathematics and Engineering - Upper Year Entry program at Queen's University, also known as "APPLE MATH," offers a unique educational experience that combines advanced mathematics with engineering principles.
+This program is distinctive as it is the only engineering program in North America offered by a mathematics department.
+Students are equipped with a highly sought-after skill set, preparing them for competitive careers in various industries.
+The curriculum emphasizes a deep understanding of mathematical fundamentals, providing graduates with exceptional analytical and problem-solving skills that are invaluable in both engineering and other fields.

-The Bachelor of Applied Science in Mathematics and Engineering is designed to provide students with a comprehensive education that integrates engineering and mathematics.
-The program is structured as follows:
+The Bachelor of Applied Science in Mathematics and Engineering is designed to provide students with a comprehensive education in both mathematics and engineering.
+The program is structured to ensure that students gain a robust understanding of engineering principles while also delving deeply into mathematical concepts.
+The program length is four years, allowing students to develop their skills progressively.

-• Opportunities for graduate studies are available, with many graduates gaining admission to top programs worldwide.
+• Opportunities for graduate school, with many graduates gaining admission to top programs worldwide.

 Featured Experiences